-Our partner, Bioprojet, completed a Phase 3 trial in pediatric patients with narcolepsy and submitted the trial data to the European Medical Agency ("EMA") seeking approval for a pediatric narcolepsy indication.
-On January 26, 2023, Bioprojet received a positive opinion from the EMA's Committee for Medicinal Products for Human Use ("CHMP") with an approval for a pediatric narcolepsy indication expected by the EMA within 60 days of the positive CHMP opinion.
-We are working with Bioprojet on a path forward towards the submission to the FDA of a supplemental NDA for pediatric narcolepsy and, in addition, we remain committed to obtaining pediatric exclusivity for WAKIX.
+Our partner, Bioprojet completed a Phase 3 trial in pediatric patients with narcolepsy and submitted the trial data to the European Medicines Agency (the "EMA") seeking approval for a pediatric narcolepsy indication.
+On January 26, 2023, Bioprojet received a positive opinion from the EMA's Committee for Medicinal Products for Human Use ("CHMP") and in March 2023, the EMA granted approval for the marketing authorization of WAKIX for the treatment of narcolepsy in children 6 and older.
+Based on the data from the positive Phase 3 trial conducted by Bioprojet, we submitted an sNDA for pediatric narcolepsy in December 2023.
+On February 21, 2024, we announced that the FDA has granted priority review of our pediatric narcolepsy sNDA and has set a Prescription Drug User Fee Act, or target action date, of June 21, 2024.
+We remain committed to obtaining pediatric exclusivity for WAKIX.

 We also seek to expand our pipeline through the acquisition of additional assets that focus on addressing the unmet needs of patients living with rare neurological diseases as well as patients living with other neurological diseases who have unmet medical needs.
 We are targeting assets that will allow us to further leverage the expertise and infrastructure that we have successfully built at Harmony so we can optimize the benefit of internal synergies.
-Consistent with this objective, in July 2022, we entered into a License and Commercialization Agreement (the "2022 LCA") with Bioprojet whereby we obtained exclusive rights to manufacture, use and commercialize one or more new products based on pitolisant in the United States and Latin America, with the potential to add additional indications and formulations upon the agreement of both parties.
+Consistent with this objective, on July 31, 2022, we entered into a License and Commercialization Agreement (the "2022 LCA") with Bioprojet whereby we obtained exclusive rights to manufacture, use and commercialize one or more new products based on pitolisant in the United States and Latin America, with the potential to add additional indications and formulations upon the agreement of both parties.
+We have made progress in the development of two new formulations of pitolisant, Next Gen 1 ("NG1") and Next Gen 2 ("NG2").
+Both formulations entered clinical studies in the fourth quarter of 2023 and we anticipate data in the first half of 2024.